NSPManager/NSPanelManager/README.md

 If you are setting up the container manually using some other tool, make sure to publish port 8000 and 8001 for web interface and websocket.
 To set the timezone, make sure you pass though the /etc/timezone file.

-To access web interface, enter IP-address and port to where the container is running.
+To access web interface, enter IP-address and port (standard 8000) to where the container is running.
-Go to settings:
+* Press settings for some initial settings:
 * Insert your MQTT settings
 * Insert API information to Home Assistant or Openhab
 * Save